SylvainLano/EvolvingBoids/README.md

 ## Development

-### DONES
-- New options to show/hide the Quadtrees, their boid count, the total boids and the FPS
-- New options for Boids to modify preadator detection and fleeing force
-- Few improvements in Quadtree and main component

 ### Todos
+- Create a Canvas version to allow people to compare performances
 - Add more evolutions
-- Improve optimization

 ### Futures developments and ideas
 - Add line of sight